 Commercial uses in the center could include food markets, restaurants, cafes, theatres, bookshops, and business offices.
 Open spaces in the form of small parks and plazas will provide a focus for community activity.
-Wide sidewalks that are shaded by street trees will characterize the streets in and around the neighborhood urban center.
+The streets in and around the neighborhood urban center will be characterized by wide sidewalks that are shaded by street trees.
 These sidewalks, with the addition of street furniture, landscaping and public art, will help to provide a setting for neighborhood interaction and community activity.

 Buildings within the neighborhood urban center should build as close as possible to their front property line and situate their parking at the rear.
 The 'heat island' effect is discouraging of pedestrian activity.
-Weather protection including awnings along buildings, trees with a continuous canopy, and freestanding shelters should be incorporated into the neighborhood urban center design.
+Weather protection including awnings along buildings, trees with a continuous canopy, and free-standing shelters should be incorporated into the neighborhood urban center design.

 The Neighborhood Urban Center at Koenig and Lamar should be pedestrian dominant and contain a broad mix of uses and housing types.
 The Neighborhood Planning Team would like to encourage the following design suggestions for any future Neighborhood Urban Center development at the intersection of Lamar and Koenig:

-- Approximately 4 stories of commercial or commercial/mixed use fronting Lamar Blvd and Koenig Lane; - o Maximum heights will be along Lamar and Koenig and will gradually decrease to ensure compatibility with any surrounding single family development; - o Buildings fronting Lamar and Koenig to be built to the property line with minimum setbacks: - o Ground floor commercial uses to be active and include retail, restaurants, and personal services; - o Upper floors to include office and residential; - o Upper floors to include balconies and windows to enable "informal surveillance" or "eyes on the street" of street and sidewalk below; - o Parking situated behind building; - o Restricted or prohibited vehicular access or egress on local neighborhood streets; - A localized traffic calming study to be undertaken and traffic calming measures implemented that focus on restricting cut through and high speed vehicle traffic on local streets; - o Building façades on Lamar and Koenig not in form of continuous blocks but broken up regularly to allow pedestrian access into and through the site where possible; - Incorporation of interior courtyards that will act as gathering places and places for outdoor eating etc but in an environment that is more buffered from the major arterials: - The residential component of the Neighborhood Urban Center will be a mixture of townhouse, condominium, and apartments.
-Live/work units may also be a possibility; - o The neighborhood encourages that 10% of the residential units be dedicated as SMART Housing or other affordable units; - o Landscaping used to enhance the parking areas and to provide buffers where necessary between parking for commercial uses and the residential units; - o Landscaping in parking bts should include shade trees; - Low impact development strategies should be incorporated into the site design where possible including reduction of impervious cover, use of bio-retention/filtration landscapes, drainage swales, etc. - o Usable public space should be incorporated and located in areas on the site that allow for maximum public access and usage.
+- approximately 4 stories of commercial or commercial/mixed use fronting Lamar Blvd and Koenig Lane; - maximum heights will be along Lamar and Koenig and will gradually decrease to ensure compatibility with any surrounding single family development; - buildings fronting Lamar and Koenig to be built to the property line with minimum setbacks; - ground floor commercial uses to be active and include retail, restaurants, and personal services; - upper floors to include office and residential; - upper floors to include balconies and windows to enable "informal surveillance" or "eyes on the street" of street and sidewalk below; - · parking situated behind building; - restricted or prohibited vehicular access or egress on local neighborhood streets; - a localized traffic calming study to be undertaken and traffic calming measures implemented that focus on restricting cut through and high speed vehicle traffic on local streets; - building façades on Lamar and Koenig not in form of continuous blocks but broken up regularly to allow pedestrian access into and through the site where possible; - incorporation of interior courtyards that will act as gathering places and places for outdoor eating etc but in an environment that is more buffered from the major arterials; - the residential component of the Neighborhood Urban Center will be a mixture of townhouse, condominium, and apartments.
+Live/work units may also be a possibility; - the neighborhood encourages that 10% of the residential units be dedicated as SMART Housing or other affordable units; - Landscaping used to enhance the parking areas and to provide buffers where necessary between parking for commercial uses and the residential units; - Landscaping in parking lots should include shade trees; - Low impact development strategies should be incorporated into the site design where possible including reduction of impervious cover, use of bio-retention/filtration landscapes, drainage swales, etc. - Usable public space should be incorporated and located in areas on the site that allow for maximum public access and usage.

-The Neighborhood Planning Team would be willing to work with any potential developers of these sites to consider variances regarding parking, floor space, etc. for a development that was consistent with the above design suggestions.
+The Neighborhood Planning Team would be willing to work with any potential developers of these sites to consider variances regarding parking, floor space, etc. for a development which was consistent with the above design suggestions.